-This rule must be read in conjunction with the Rule A113.7.3
+This rule must be read in conjunction with Rule A113.7.3.

-- (a) When the study commences, all examiners are on the recommendation of the programme director and/or the academic head of department approved by the faculty board in accordance with the Quality Assurance Policy. - (b) Examiners who are appointed by the relevant academic head of department in accordance with the Quality Assurance Policy, and approved by the faculty board, conduct a module examination. - (c) At least three examiners are required in respect of a thesis, provided that if an internal examiner who must not be either the promoter or the co-promoter(s) is nominated, the external examiners (persons not affiliated to the University) must constitute the majority of the panel of examiners. - (d) In the case of interrelated publishable manuscripts/published articles at least three examiners are required, provided that, if an internal examiner who must not be either the promoter or co-promoter(s) is nominated, the external examiners (persons not affiliated to the University) must constitute the majority of the panel of examiners. - (e) Examiners who may additionally be required for a practical project or an oral examination, together with the academic head of department, constitute the nominated panel of examiners. - (f) As regards a mini-thesis or interrelated, publishable manuscripts/published articles, at least three examiners must be nominated, of whom one must be an external examiner (person not affiliated to the University) and one must be an internal examiner who must not be either the promoter or the co-promoter(s). - (g) - (i) Examiners will only be appointed once the student indicates that she/he is going to submit the research for assessment. - (ii) In exceptional circumstances, justified in writing, the dean on the recommendation of the promoter and the programme director and/or the academic head of department - may approve the modification as regards the examiners, with notification to the faculty committee and the Registrar or, in the case of a student at the Qwaqwa Campus, to the Campus Vice-Principal: Academic of the Qwaqwa Campus.
+- (a) All examiners are nominated by the academic head or programme director of the department and approved by the faculty board in accordance with the Quality Assurance Policy. - (b) Examiners who are appointed by the relevant academic head of department in accordance with the Quality Assurance Policy, and approved by the faculty board, conduct a module examination. - (c) At least three examiners are required in respect of a thesis, provided that if an internal examiner who must not be either the promoter or the co-promoter(s) is nominated, the external examiners (persons not affiliated with the University) must constitute the majority of the panel of examiners.
+The assessment rules of the year in which the student first registered are valid. - (d) In the case of interrelated publishable manuscripts/published articles at least three examiners are required, provided that, if an internal examiner who must not be either the promoter or co-promoter(s) is nominated, the external examiners (persons not affiliated with the University) must constitute the majority of the panel of examiners. - (e) Examiners who may additionally be required for a practical project or an oral examination, together with the academic head of department, constitute the nominated panel of examiners. - (f) At least three examiners are required in respect of a mini-thesis or interrelated, publishable manuscripts/published articles, provided that if an internal examiner who must not be either the promoter or the co-promoter(s) is nominated, the external examiners (persons not affiliated with the University) must constitute the majority of the panel of examiners.

-(h) Except in extraordinary circumstances one of the assessors must be an expert of recognised international standing as approved by the faculty board.

-(i) A student may not communicate with an examiner.
-Clarification
+- (g) Examiners will only be appointed once the student indicates that she/he is going to submit the research for assessment.
+As soon as the promoterconsiders the study to be at an advanced stage, the examiners should be nominated in order to allow sufficient time for the approval of such nomination by the Faculty Boards. - (ii) The General Rules for a specific academic year will apply when a postgraduate student submits his/her final documentation for examination.
+In exceptional circumstances, justified in writing, the dean on the recommendation of the promoter and the programme director and/or the academic head of department may approve the modification as regards the examiners, with notification to the faculty committee and the Registrar or, in the case of a student at the Qwaqwa Campus, to the Campus Vice-Principal: Academic of the Qwaqwa Campus. - (h) Except in extraordinary circumstances, one of the assessors must be an international examiner, as approved by the faculty board. - (i) A student may not communicate with an examiner.